whitneyburton/portfolios/students/1706-front/ben-porter/Ben-Porter-Portfolio-Mod-3.md

 After trying to create my portfolio for several hours I was forced to give up.
 I can not set up a project for the portfolio without the personal part.

-Her is a link to my resume:
+Here is a link to my resume:
 * [Resume](https://www.canva.com/design/DACkHEEbm4Q/JWcQFWZQKwLPGYhlwBV8XA/view?utm_content=DACkHEEbm4Q&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton)

 ## Final Review